Icinga/icingadb/doc/02-Installation.md

 In order to install the latest release candidate, you have to add our `testing` repository as shown below.

-> INFO: On order to install Icinga DB's Redis dependency, you also have to add the Icinga release repository: http://packages.icinga.com/

 #### RHEL/CentOS Repositories <a id="package-repositories-rhel-centos"></a>

 ```